ubc-cpsc203-2023W2/Project2/README.md

 - One version which gives a fascinating result within Conway's GOL.
 - A second version that simply generates a grid containing states uniformly chosen from the set of possible states.

-## PyGame

-A cellular automaton in 2 dimensions can be represented as an evolving 2D grid of cells, each of which is colored according to its current state.
-As such, it lends itself to animated visualization.
-To generate such visualizations we employ PyGame, a lightweight game engine for Python that makes windowing and game state evaluation simple and accessible.
-In the given code you will see references to a few PyGame functions whose role is to set up and administer the game window.
-You may largely ignore these functions (unless you would like to learn more about interactive graphics).

 ## Examples